-"§ 310.
-It has been asserted by a learned commentator(f) that the constitution of the United States is an original, written, federal, and social compact, freely, voluntarily, and solemnly entered into by the several states, and ratified by the people thereof respectively; whereby the several states, and the people thereof, respectively have bound themselves to each other, and to the federal government of the United States, and by which the federal go-vernment is bound to the several states and to every citizen of the United States.
-The author proceeds to ex-pound every part of this definition at large.
-It is (says he) a compact, by which it is distinguished from a charter or grant, which is either the act of a superior to an inferior, or is founded upon some consideration moving from one of the parties to the other, and operates as an exchange or sale.(g) But here the contracting parties, whether considered as states in their political capacity and character, or as individuals, are all equal; nor is there any thing granted from one to another; but each stipulates to if § 311.
-It is a federal compact.(h) Several sovereign and independent states may unite themselves together by a perpetual confederation, without each ceasing to be a perfect state.
-They will together form a federal republic.
-The deliberations in common will offer no violence to each member, though they may in certain respects put some constraint on the exercise of it in virtue of voluntary engagements.
-The extent, modifications, and objects of the federal authority are mere matters of discretion.(i) So long as the separate organization of the members remains, and, from the nature of the compact, must continue to exist both for local and domestic, and for federal purposes, the union is in fact, as well as in theory, an association of states, or a confederacy.
+"\ 310.
+It has been asserted by a learned commentator(f) that the constitution of the United States is an original, written, federal, and social compact, freely, voluntarily, and solemnly entered into by the several states, and ratified by the people thereof respectively; whereby the several states, and the people thereof, respectively have bound themselves to each other, and to the federal government of the United States, and by which the federal government is bound to the several states and to every citizen of the United States.
+The author proceeds to expound every part of this definition at large.
+It is (says he) a compact, by which it is distinguished from a charter or grant, which is either the act of a superior to an inferior, or is founded upon some consideration moving from one of the parties to the other, and operates as an exchange or sale.(g) But here the contracting parties, whether considered as states in their political capacity and character, or as individuals, are all equal; nor is there any thing granted from one to another; but each stipulates to part with, and receive the same thing precisely without any distinction or difference between any of the parties.

 (f) 1 Tucker's Black.
 Comm.
 App. note D, p.
-140 et seq.\ (g) 1 'Tucker's Black.
+140 et seq.\ (g) 1 Tucker's Black.
 Comm.
 App. note D, p.
 141.

-[\ The views of judge Tucker, as here presented, have generally the concurrence of that party in the United States which is usually denominated the staterights party.] part with, and receive the same thing precisely without any distinction or difference between any of the parties.
+[\ The views of judge Tucker, as here presented, have generally the concurrence of that party in the United States which is usually denominated the state-rights party.]